1. Osome Blog UK

 You bought a studio apartment for £150,000, which later sold for £200,000.
 This means you gained £50,000 worth of capital (£200,000 minus £150,000).

 Every rule has an exception.
-If your offshore company trades or invests in UK property, it may be liable to pay corporation tax or income tax on income gained through UK real estate.
+If your offshore entity trades or invests in UK property, it may be liable to pay corporation tax or income tax on income gained through UK real estate.
 Where corporation tax applies, capital gains are also brought within the charge.

 UK VAT – what is the VAT rate in the UK?